Logistics operations workflow for Tallyfy

 task

-Navigate an optimized path through the warehouse to retrieve items from their designated bin locations.
-Use pick lists or mobile RF scanners to locate each SKU.
-Verify quantities and product codes as you pick to prevent errors.
-One wrong item can cost more than the entire order value in returns, reshipping, and customer dissatisfaction.
+Follow an optimized path through the warehouse to retrieve items from their designated bin locations.
+Use your pick list or mobile RF scanner to locate each SKU.
+As you pick, verify quantities and product codes on the spot - don't leave it for later.
+One wrong item can cost more than the entire order value once you factor in returns, reshipping, and a frustrated customer.
 Flag any inventory discrepancies for cycle count review.

 7